openmc-dev/openmc/docs/source/devguide/styleguide.rst

 ------------

 For a function definition, the opening and closing braces should each be on their own lines.
-This helps distinguish function code from the arugment list.
+This helps distinguish function code from the argument list.
 If the entire function fits on one line, then the braces can be on the same line. e.g.: